 Moon is in high demand as a guest master class teacher and adjudicator.
 In 1993, she released a popular teaching video in Korea entitled Artistic Piano Playing.
-Moon has been a regular faculty member at Shandelee, Aria, Prague, Bowdoin Summer Festival, Valencia Piano Academy and the Art of Piano Festival at the College-Conservaroty of Music in Cincinnati.
+Moon has been a regular faculty member at Shandelee, Aria, Prague, and Bowdoin Summer Festivals, Valencia Piano Academy, and the Art of Piano Festival at the College-Conservatory of Music in Cincinnati.
 In addition, she has been invited to perform and conduct master classes at Chautauqua Summer Festival in New York and the International School for Musical Arts in Canada.
 Recently she gave master classes in Shanghai Conservatory and Korean National University of Arts.

-Moon was a professor of piano at Michigan State University School of Music for fifteen years and since 2002 she has been a member of piano faculty at Peabody Institute.
+Moon was a professor of piano at Michigan State University School of Music for 15 years and since 2002 she has been a member of piano faculty at the Peabody Conservatory.